Heiwajima/dogshed/README.md

 * `acct`: the account name in the form "myAccountName" (no domain or @'s needed)
 * `apikey`: your hex API key
 * `message`: the message you want to send -- for Mastodon-compatible posts this might be plain text or simple HTML, but ActivityPub is a lot more flexible than just Mastodon!
 In theory, according to the [ActivityPub spec](https://www.w3.org/TR/activitypub/#create-activity-outbox) it can be any [ActivityStreams object](https://www.w3.org/TR/activitystreams-core/#object)

-## Database

-**TODO**: explain directory structure of flat json files for various pertinent Actors and Objects.

-This server uses a SQLite database to keep track of all the data.
-There is one table in the database: `accounts`.

-### `accounts`

-This table keeps track of all the data needed for the accounts.
-Columns:

-* `name` `TEXT PRIMARY KEY`: the account name, in the form `thename@example.com`
-* `privkey` `TEXT`: the RSA private key for the account
-* `pubkey` `TEXT`: the RSA public key for the account
-* `webfinger` `TEXT`: the entire contents of the webfinger JSON served for this account
-* `actor` `TEXT`: the entire contents of the actor JSON served for this account
-* `apikey` `TEXT`: the API key associated with this account
-* `followers` `TEXT`: a JSON-formatted array of the URL for the Actor JSON of all followers, in the form `["https://remote.server/users/somePerson", "https://another.remote.server/ourUsers/anotherPerson"]`
-* `messages` `TEXT`: not yet used but will eventually store all messages so we can render them on a "profile" page

 ## License